recallnet/registrar/README.md

 ## Background

 This web-based service facilitates the creation of new Hoku accounts.
-It triggers the FEVM to create the account with a zero-value token transfer from the service's wallet.
+It triggers the FEVM to create the account with a small token transfer from the service's wallet.

 ## Usage